valecor95/Google-Cloud-based-IoT-system-with-MQTT/LORA_devices/README.md

 * wind intensity (0...
 100 m/s)
 * rain height (0...
 50 mm / h)

-Each virtual sensor will send these random values to The Thinghs Network trough the LoRaWAN real device, running on IoT-LAB.
+Each virtual sensor will send these random values to The Things Network trough the LoRaWAN real device, running on IoT-LAB.
 The script for the sensors are based RIOT-OS, and  generates a JSON payload structured as follow:

       const payload = {
       deviceId: "station",